MatheusPires99/pokedex/README.md

   <img alt="Pokedex" src="https://res.cloudinary.com/matheuspires/image/upload/v1608076006/pokemon_ismsal.gif" width="400" />
 </h1>

-## :page_with_curl: Sobre
+## :page_with_curl: About
-Este repositório contém um monorepo da aplicação Pokedex.
+This repository contains a monorepo of the Pokedex app.

-A Pokedex é uma aplicação no qual o usuário pode visualizar uma listagem de Pokémons, buscar e ver os detalhes de um Pokémon específico.
-Para obter os dados dos Pokémons foi utilizada a [PokéAPI](https://pokeapi.co/).
+The Pokedex is an app which the user can view a list of Pokemons, search and view the details of a specific Pokemon.
+To get the Pokemons data it was used the [PokéAPI](https://pokeapi.co/).

-O objetivo principal desse projeto foi conhecer e aprender como funciona as animações e gestos no React Native.
-Para isso foi utilizado principalmente a [Animated API](https://reactnative.dev/docs/animated) do próprio React Native.
+The main goal with this project was to know and learn hot the animations and gestures work on React Native.
+In order to do that it was used mainly the [Animated API](https://reactnative.dev/docs/animated) from React Native.

-## :hammer: Tecnologias
+## :hammer: Technologies

-Este projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [Expo](https://expo.io/)
 - [React Native](https://reactnative.dev/)